neomutt/neomutt.github.io/_distro/arch.md

 ## Update <a id="update"></a>

-Neomutt can be updated together with other packages in the repositories.
+NeoMutt can be updated together with other packages in the repositories.

 ```
 pacman -Syu